cristianoliveira/distributex/README.md

 # distributed-x

-## 🚧 WIP 🚧 - This is very much a work-in-progress project but feel free to look around
+## 🚧 WIP 🚧 - This is very much a work-in-progress project

-This is a POC of a federated application combining the power of 2 Xs - NGINX + HTMX
+This is a POC of a federated application combining the Xs of NGINX and HTMX

 ## Architecture